deestbie/console-docs/docs/venom/legal.md

 **Stolen Goods**

-If Digital Domain learns that an item is not the property of the seller, or was obtained through illegal means, we will immediately remove the item from our service.
+If Digital Domain learns that an item is not the property of the seller, or was obtained through illegal means, we will immediately remove the item from our service without notice.

-** Items that Infringe Upon an Individual's Privacy**
+**Items that Infringe Upon an Individual's Privacy**

 Digital Domain holds personal privacy in the highest regard.
 Therefore, items that infringe upon, or have potential to infringe upon, an individual's privacy are prohibited.
 Additionally, the sale of marketing lists (bulk e-mail lists, direct-mail marketing lists, etc.) is prohibited.